ShriHari33/Assemblers.github.io/README.md

 * * *

 ### Prerequisites
 * Basic understanding of the SIC and SIC/XE architecture.
 The staple recommendation would be the [Leland Beck](https://www.amazon.in/System-Software-Introduction-Systems-Programming/dp/0201423006) book.
+Thanks!